samastur/image-diet/README.rst

 Returned path is currently always the same as the one provided, but this may change in the future (when GIF to PNG8 transformation gets added).

+If you installed ``image-diet`` after you already processed some images, then you can shrink them with ``manage.py diet_images`` command.
+Just pass paths to directories you want to scan for images as command's argumentand it will process all images that can be found in those directories or their subdirectories.

 Configuration options
 ---------------------